Yusuf200526/BankProjectOOPCourse11/README.md

 * `TransferLog.txt`: Stores records of all transfer transactions.
 * `Users.txt`: Stores encrypted user credentials and permissions.
 * `Clients.txt`: Stores all client data including balances and account info.
+* `Currencies.txt`: Stores all supported currencies and their exchange rates.

 ---